-- a) A traffic law enforcement authority must possess and maintain infrastructure large enough to: - - I. Adequately accommodate all its Traffic law enforcement officer in a suitable manner; - II.
+- a) A traffic law enforcement authority must possess and maintain infrastructure large enough to: - I. Adequately accommodate all its employees in a suitable manner; - II.
 Safely house its specialised law enforcement equipment; - III.
 Enable it to execute its functions; and - IV.
 Store seized property including vehicles that have been impounded.